 Department of Psychiatry Research

 NYU Grossman School of Medicine is No. 5 in the country in National Institutes of Health psychiatry research funding, according to the Blue Ridge Institute for Medical Research.
-In addition, we are ranked among the top 4 in the nation in the 2021 U.S. News & World Report “Best Medical Schools: Research” rankings.

 Our department’s extensive research initiatives and resources reflect these rankings.
 Our scientific investigations encompass the following areas: